input-output-hk/catalyst-ci/docs/src/index.md

 It's critical to understand what those tools are and how they interact together in the CI process.

 The quickest way to get started learning is by going through the [onboarding process](./onboarding/index.md).
+For more in-depth documentation, please review the [reference section](./reference/index.md).